Altinn/altinn-access-management-frontend/README.md

   Download [PostgreSQL](https://www.postgresql.org/download/) (Currently using 14 in Azure, but 15 works locally)
 - Install database server (choose your own admin password and save it some place you can find it again)
 - Start PG admin
-- Create database and call it authorizationdb
-- Create the following users (with privileges for authorizationdb):
+- Create the following users by right clicking Login/Group Roles (with privileges for authorizationdb):
   1. Name: platform_authorization_admin (superuser, canlogin).
 Set password as Password.
-  2. platform_authorization (canlogin).
+  2. Name: platform_authorization (canlogin).
 Set password as Password.
+- Create database and call it authorizationdb and set owner to platform_authorization_admin.
 - Create schema delegations in authorizationdb
 - Set platform_authorization_admin as owner